 - 13.7.1 Awarded Applicant shall NOT release any data that is not FERPA compliant.
-Failure to follow the guidelines established may result in immediate termination of the Grant Award, as allowed by applicable law. - 13.7.2 Except for when Awarded Applicant has received prior written approval from the Coordinating Board, Awarded Applicant agrees to notify the Coordinating Board Point of Contact prior to releasing any information to the news media regarding the activities being conducted under the Grant Award resulting from this RFA.
+Failure to follow the guidelines established may result in immediate termination of the Grant Award, as allowed by applicable law. - 13.7.2 Prior Notification.
+Publication, including presentations, is encouraged; however, Awarded Applicant agrees to notify the THECB prior to the publication of any information, including results, findings or reports, regarding the activities being conducted under any Contract/Grant resulting from this RFA.
+Awarded Applicant shall ensure the following statements are included in any published work: